3D Printing

 Applications of 3D Printing in Construction

 UV additive manufacturing in construction offers precision, automation and low investment costs.
-As a result, the applications of 3D printing and photopolymers are countless, from creating prototypes to actual architectural models.
+As a result, the applications of 3D printing, including material jetting and photopolymers, are countless, from creating prototypes to actual architectural models.

 Creating Architectural Models